Mickelson Trail Bike Tour

 Hike: 7.5 miles; +1,384 ft / -1,380 ft

 Hike Black Elk Peak this morning.
 At 7,242 feet, Black Elk Peak is the highest point in the Black Hills of South Dakota.
 Standing sentinel over the Black Hills, Black Elk Peak is topped by a stone fire tower that provides a magnificent view of the surrounding landscape.
 This afternoon, explore Mt.
 Rushmore National Memorial.
 Gaze in awe at the 60-foot sculptures of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
-Lunch and dinner are on your own today.
+Lunch is on your own today.

 Day 05